thepttea/WWW-demo/README.md

     ```
 *   The Vite development server will start, and it should automatically open your browser to **http://localhost:3000**.

-You can now interact with the EchoChamber application.
+You can now interact with the DualMind application.
 The frontend will proxy API requests to the backend, allowing the two services to communicate.